blumdani/GIMM290_LeapFrogParkourMasters/README.md

 Unity 5 Assignment - Leap Frog Parkour Masters

 Aside from the core instructions, there were a few bugfixes and alterations I wanted to make to the core gameplay.
-Then:
+After those tweaks, the changes I made were:
 1. I wanted the character to jump high enough to cleanly jump over the other player, but not be super floaty.
 I decided I needed a large jumpforce but also a lot of gravity in order to jump high but come back down quickly enough.
 I adjusted the overall gravity in Edit -> Project Settings -> Physics to -100.
 Then adjusted my jumpForce variables on each character to be 130.
 I also made the walls transparent so the play field is easier to see.